ONP Hospitals

 To clear this confusion, take some time to learn the truth behind these terms and what causes them.
 Then consult a gynecologist doctor to know what should be done next.

 Infertility is when you cannot get pregnant after one year of having unprotected intercourse.
-If you are a woman, causes of Infertility can include endometriosis, uterine fibroids, and thyroid disease.
-If you are a man, you could be infertile because of low sperm count or sex hormone levels.
+If you are a woman, causes of infertility can include endometriosis, uterine fibroids, and thyroid disease.
+If you are a man, infertility may result from a low sperm count or hormonal imbalances.
+Consulting an experienced Gynecologist in Pune can help identify the underlying cause and provide the right fertility treatment to improve your chances of conception.

 What is Sterility?